 Renewable Energy Certificates (RECs) is an umbrella term covering Small-scale Technology Certificates (STCs) and Large-scale Generation Certificates (LGCs).
 For the purposes of this article, RECs will refer to STC’s.

 RECs – renewable energy currency

 One REC is equivalent to one megawatt hour of electricity generation.
-A renewable energy certificate can be traded for cash and the value of these certificates fluctuates according to market conditions.
+A renewable energy certificate can trade for cash and the value of these certificates fluctuates according to market conditions.
 Basically, a REC is a form of renewable energy currency.

 Owners of systems can claim RECs themselves by completing the appropriate application forms.
 However, this can be confusing and time consuming, so most people choose assigning their right to claim RECs to an agent, such as Energy Matters; which is a very simple process.

-By taking advantage of Renewable Energy Certificates, a substantial amount of money can be saved when you buy wind and solar power equipment!
+By taking advantage of Renewable Energy Certificates, you can save a substantial amount of money when you buy wind and solar power equipment!